doodlebunnyhops/doodlebunnyhops.github.io/content/terminology/words.md

 >Also known as "Fred's House"
 ---
 #### Plant House
+>RP House where a special book is found.
 ---
 #### Abandoned House
 >Run Down House by the Airport Runway